-There is a three piece semi-modern white suite in the bathroom, with glass shower screen and mixer shower.
+There are three piece semi modern white suites in the bathroom and the two en-suite shower rooms.

 Heating and hot water

 Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.